mrzjaki/Cosy/README.md

 #### Notes:
 Script will not run if Xcode Command Line Tools is not installed, I hope.

-- **Homebrew**
+##### Homebrew

 - brew-cask
 - bash
 - bash-completion
 - git
 - hub
 - trash
 - tree
 - webkit2png
 - wget

-- **Homebrew-Cask**
+##### Homebrew-Cask

 - adium
 - bettertouchtool
 - cyberduck
 - dropbox
 - github
 - google-chrome
 - google-chrome-canary
 - iterm2
 - sublime-text
 - the-unarchiver
 - transmission
 - vagrant
 - virtualbox
 - vlc

- - **Bash Version 4.2 (via homebrew)**
+##### Bash Version 4.2 (via homebrew)

- - **Sane OSX Defaults**
+Highly optional, only because I have no idea what's the difference.
+OSX 10.8 comes with bash version 3.x and works just fine for me.
+But I want a consistent bash version to work with, and the easiest way is to use the latest and greatest.

+##### Sane OSX Defaults
+Highly optional, because different people prefer different cups of tea.
+As much as possible, I'd like to automate the whole process of setting up my new machine(s).